Fatigue management policy template

 By downloading, you agree to our template disclaimer

-Fatigue is a significant workplace hazard.
-It impairs judgment, slows reaction times and increases the risk of errors, injuries and accidents.
-For shift workers and those in 24/7 operations, the risk is particularly acute.
+Fatigue is a serious work health and safety hazard.
+It slows reaction times, impairs judgement and decision-making, and sharply increases the risk of errors, injuries and accidents.
+The risk is most acute for shift workers, night workers and anyone in 24/7 operations who works long or irregular hours.

 Rest requirements